docligot/conspiracy-detection-r/readme.md

 * library(tidygraph)
 * library(ggraph)

-Sample executions of the above libraries are provided in this repository.
+Sample executions of the above libraries are provided in this repository adapted from [Jesse Adler's work](https://www.jessesadler.com/post/network-analysis-with-r/)

 ## Contact Us